-General aims of Understanding and Using English Grammar
+General Aims of Fundamentals of English Grammar

-Understanding and Using English Grammar is a high-intermediate to advanced level ESL/EFL developmental skills text.
+Fundamentals of English Grammar is a high-intermediate to advanced level ESL/EFL developmental skills text.
 In the experience of many classroom teachers, language learners like to spend at least some time on grammar with a teacher to help them.
 The process of looking at and practicing grammar becomes a springboard for expanding the learners' abilities in speaking, writing, listening, and reading.